-Our preferred way of getting there is taking an ICE on Friday night and arriving in Munich around 11pm – midnight.
-There we crash in a hostel and continue by taking a train or a rental car in the morning.
+Our preferred way of getting there is taking an ICE on Friday night and arriving in Munich around midnight.
+There we crash in a hostel and continue by taking a train or a rental car early in the morning.

-You can save some money by coming back on Monday, the prices are usually lower then.
-It also makes sense to buy a BahnCard.
+You can save some money by coming back on Monday instead of Sunday, the train tickets are usually cheaper then.
+It also makes sense to buy a DB BahnCard for these trips.

 Itineraries by plane (to Munich)